byui-cit/learning-modules/modules/js/organizing-functions/ponder1.md

 <p id="output"></p>
 ```

 3. If we review our list of steps above, we have many things to accomplish.
 Think about how you might organize all of that into functions.
-How many do we need? what should each function do?
+How many do we need?
+What should each function do?
 Remember that good functions should only do one thing.
 After you have considered this and formed a few opinions check out one possibility below.

 <details>
 <summary>Function List</summary>